Jeffernyy/bmis/readme.md

 ### Built with

-This section outlines the primary frameworks and libraries that were used to bootstrap the project.
+These are the primary frameworks and libraries that were used to initialize the project.
 Add-ons and plugins will be acknowledged separately.
 Below are some examples.

 - ![HTML5][HTML5-logo]
 - ![CSS3][CSS3-logo]